akitorahayashi/dj-site-template/README.md

 # Django Project Template

 This is a comprehensive Django project template designed to be a starting point for various web applications.
-It comes with modern development practices, including Docker, Makefile, and a CI/CD pipeline using GitHub Actions.

-## ✅ Prerequisites
+## Prerequisites

 Before you begin, ensure you have the following tools installed: